 HS 4553.
 Stress Management Techniques.
 Understanding productive and non-productive stress and their implications for health.
 Learning relaxation techniques and positive reinforcers that lead to wellness.
 Three lecture hours a week.
 Credit: Three hours.

 HS 4573.
 Occupational Risk Assessments.
 A study of the principles of health and environmental management in the workplace.
 Topics include: assessment, recognition, evaluation, and control of occupational hazards.
 The course provides students the opportunity to assess environmental factors or risks that can affect the workplace and to assess methods of prevention of occupational injuries and illnesses.
-Prerequisite: HS 3403.
+Prerequisite or Co-requesite: HS 3403.
 Three lecture hours a week.
 Credit: Three hours.

 HS 4743.
 Needs Assessiment, Planning, and Evaluation for Health Professionals.
 Required for BAS students only.
 Program development and evaluation for health professionals working in allied health, corporate health, or health promotion.
 Highlights needs assessment, theory application, goals and objectives, strategies for program implementation, and methods for program evaluation.
 Prerequisites: HS 4573, coordinator's approval, and cumulative GPA of 2.75.
 Three lecture hours a week.
 Credit: Three hours.